Sonnerz/project03-practical-python/README.md

 *   to provide answers to the riddles
 *   to make 2 attempts at a riddle answer
 *   to have their score recorded
-*   to have their score appear on a score sorted leader board
+*   to have their score appear on a leader board, sorted by score
 *   to have the correct answer provided to them after 2 attempts

 The Riddle-Me-This application will be optimised for latest version of Chrome, Firefox, Internet Explorer, Safari and Opera and